fabric8-launcher/launcher-operator/README.md

 operator-sdk generate k8s
 ```

-Then create your launcher resource and watch the logs in the console ouput.
+Then create your launcher CR and watch the logs in the console ouput.

 ### Update the launcher template to the latest version from GitHub